 B-complex vitamins are not responsible for the production of energy.
 This is important to know, because a lot of supplement advertisements are claiming that B vitamins can do so.
 That is because, without B-complex vitamins, the body will lack energy.
 However, the fuel is actually provided by protein, fat, and carbohydrates.

 What the B-complex vitamins do is ensure that the body is able to actually use that fuel.
-B-group vitamins are also incredibly important to help cells multiply and regenerate, because they help the body make new DNA.
-This is where these vitamins become interesting for people who have neuropathy or nerve damage and why they are added to products for treating nerve pain like Nerve Renew.
+B-group vitamins are also incredibly important to help cells multiply and regenerate, because they help the body make new DNA.for people who have nerve damage, these vitamins for neuropathy have many positive benefits, which is why they are added to products for treating nerve pain like Nerve Renew.

 B-Complex Vitamins in Food